mccallw23/NocturnalOrder/README.md

 ## Idea
-The player spawns as a knight who must make thier way through a Medieval village, equipping a sword laying on a pedestal before engaging in combat with a patrolling enemy Knight.
-At any time, the player can choose to engage in a spontaneous display of dance.
+The player spawns as a knight at the entrance to a Medieval village, who must find and eqip a sword laying on a pedestal before engaging in combat with a patrolling enemy Knight.
+At any time, the player can choose to engage in a spontaneous display of dance by pressing "U".

 ## Features